|

 beachfront campsites with fire-pits near where the river empties

-out and within walking distance to the Chula Espresso & Juice
+out and within walking distance to Hwy 14 and the rest of Jordan

-Bar.
-Western Forest Products also has a day-use, walk-in recreation
+River.
+The CRD also has a day-use, walk-in recreation site at Sandcut

-site at Sandcut Beach, with the parking lot situated about 2 km
+Beach, with the parking lot situated about 2 km (1.3 miles) south

 BC